englaender/mTLS-Example-Java/README.md

 docker build -t mtls-server-spring
 ```

-And deploy the server to kubernetes using
+And deploy the server to kubernetes using the following command but first you'll have to adapt the IP for the service
+under spec.clusterIP.
+The IP of course has to lie within your clusters IP range.
 ```bash
 kubectl create -f service_deployment.yaml
 ```